donsheehy/ds2viz/docsource/source/design.rst

 Styles are lists of dictionaries.

-The standard way to describe styles is in TOML.
+The standard way to describe styles is in YAML.

 An object with a particular style will (usually) generate one primitive per style.